Our SchoolThe story of Rising Star Montessori

 It grew from two classrooms, kindergarten through fourth grade, to four classrooms, kindergarten through sixth grade.
 In response to a need for a Montessori Preschool offering extended daycare, Our Children’s Cottage opened in the fall of 1984 at 770 Santa Clara Avenue.

 Through the years, we accommodated students from preschool through eighth grade.
-For several years, the upper grades were at Our Children’s Cottage, now the Cottage is a preschool program for ages 2 years 4 months through 5, offering full and part time classes year round.
+For several years, the upper grades were at Our Children’s Cottage, now the Cottage is a preschool program for ages 2 years 4 months through 5, offering full time classes for the academic year and fun times during the summer.
 The High Street Campus opened in September 1986.
-We currently serve children in Preschool aged 2 years 9 months – 5 years, a full day Kindergarten and Elementary classes for grades 1-5.
+We currently serve children in Preschool aged 2 years 9 months – 5 years, and a full day Kindergarten program.
 Our students make successful transitions to local private, parochial, and public schools.

 Our philosophy is primarily based on the observations and writings of Dr. Maria Montessori, who was an educator, scientist, and the first woman physician in Italy.
 Starting in 1907, Dr. Montessori designed classroom materials and a distinct learning environment that fosters children’s natural inclination to learn.
 Today the Montessori approach is practiced in both private and public schools, preparing children to be the leaders and innovators of tomorrow.